ttecles/aidl-lyrics-recognition/README.md

 To train our model we opted for the [DALI data set](https://github.com/gabolsgabs/DALI), published in 2018.
 It is to this day the biggest data set in the field of singing voice research which aligns audio to notes and their lyrics along high quality standards.
 Access was granted to us for the first version, DALI v1, with 5358 songs in full duration and multiple languages.
 For more information please check as well [this article](https://transactions.ismir.net/articles/10.5334/tismir.30/), published by the International Society for Music Information Retrieval.

 <p align="middle"><a href="https://drive.google.com/uc?export=view&id=1cs0GjeBhxCCY2mSCqbnSrK9lI0XxjhF1"><img src="https://drive.google.com/uc?export=view&id=1cs0GjeBhxCCY2mSCqbnSrK9lI0XxjhF1" style="width: auto; max-width: 100%; height: 200px" title="dali_alignment" /> <a href="https://drive.google.com/uc?export=view&id=1wiIgKXR0aWBqDtang5Xaim9tqUS06sTv"><img src="https://drive.google.com/uc?export=view&id=1wiIgKXR0aWBqDtang5Xaim9tqUS06sTv" style="width: auto; max-width: 100%; height: 200px" title="dali_horizontal" /><p >
+_Figure 2: Alignment of notes and text in DALI data set based on triples of {time (start and duration), note, text}_ _Figure 3: Horizontal granularity in DALI data set where paragraphs, lines, words and notes are interconnected vertically_
 <p align="right"><a href="#toc">To top</a></p>

 ## 3. Working Environment <a name="working_env"></a>